 Other attitudes might also be linked to confidence.
-Lipset and Schneider (1987) emphasize the importance of interpersonal trust, but more recent inquiries have suggested only weak connections (for a good overview, see Newton 1999), and given that there were no good measures that were asked in many survey years, we do not consider this possibility further.
+Lipset and Schneider (1987) emphasize the importance of interpersonal trust, but more recent inquiries have suggested only weak connections (for a good overview, see Newton, 1999), and given that there were no good measures included in many survey years, we do not consider this possibility further.
 There are other reasons that an individual may express a high level of confidence generally, drawing from institutional engagement and upon individual life satisfaction.

-Individuals who are more closely connected to and/or participate in the activities of certain political or social institutions tend to have more positive attitudes about society -- both the generalized "other" as well as other social and political institutions (Brehm and Rahn 1998).
-We include here two such measures from GSS.
-The first is strength of partisanship, suggested by Lipset and Schneider (1987), which we interpret as an expression of loyalty to an existing political institution, namely political parties (see also Weisberg 1981; King 1997).
+Individuals who are more closely connected to and/or participate in the activities of certain political or social institutions tend to have more positive attitudes about society-both the generalized "other" and other social and political institutions (Brehm & Rahn, 1997).
+We include here two such measures from the GSS.
+The first is strength of partisanship, suggested by Lipset and Schneider (1987), which we interpret as an expression of loyalty to an existing political institution, namely political parties (see also Weisberg,

+1981; King, 1997).
 We also include respondents' self-report of how often they attend religious services as a proxy for close ties to a religious institution.
-Attendance at religious affiliation) has been found to be a particularly important determinant of a variety of political attitudes and behavior (Verba, Schlozman, and Brady, 1996).
+Attendance at religious services (more so than another potential variable, one's own estimate of the strength of religious affiliation) has been found to be a particularly important determinant of a variety of political attitudes and behavior (Verba, Schlozman, & Brady, 1995).

-If the preceding hypothesis posits that institutional engagement predicts institutional loyalties, then our second hypothesis posits that individual life satisfaction will be positively associated with confidence in institutions, as has been demonstrated elsewhere (Lipset and Schneider, 1987; McAllister 1999; Newton and Norris 2000).
-We operationalize this concept using two questions from the GSS: whether the individual is satisfied with his/her current job, and whether the individual believes that his/her family's personal financial situation has improved "during the last few years."
+If the preceding hypothesis posits that institutional engagement predicts institutional loyalties, then our second hypothesis posits that individual life satisfaction will be positively associated with confidence in institutions, as has been demonstrated elsewhere (Lipset & Schneider, 1987; McAllister, 1999; Newton & Norris, 2000).
+We operationalize this concept using two questions from the GSS: whether the individual is satisfied with his or her current job and whether the individual believes that his or her family's personal financial situation has improved "during the last few years."9

 The literature tends to conclude that confidence in institutions, like trust in government, is most influenced by political variables, rather than demographic or social-psychological variables.
-We focus on partisan affiliation (the traditional seven-point scale going from strong Democrat to strong Republican) and ideology (a seven-point scale going from liberal to conservative).
-Left-right selfplacement is the strongest predictor of confidence in a variety of institutions in cross-national inquiries (Newton and Norris 2000).
+We focus on partisan affiliation (the traditional 7-point scale going from strong Democrat to strong Republican) and ideology (a 7-point scale going from liberal to conservative).
+Left-right self-placement is the strongest predictor of confidence in a variety of institutions in cross-national inquiries (Newton & Norris, 2000).
 However, partisanship could be important in two different ways.
-One, of course, is that Republicans and Democrats diverge when it comes to evaluating
+One, of course, is that Republicans and Democrats diverge when it comes to evaluating political and social institutions, with Republicans presumably being more favorable to authorities.
+In addition, as Norris (1999b) suggests, "winners" express more confidence than "losers."
+In other words, those who share the affiliation of the party in power tend to be more positively disposed to institutions than those who are in opposition.
+We thus constructed a variable to measure this "shared partisanship," which multiplies the standard party identification measure by a dummy variable (1=Republican presidents, 1=Democratic presidents).